🧠 Consciousness: The First Mover

 🔹 Consciousness Emerging from Emptiness

-In the foundational page When Emptiness First Saw Itself, we saw that emptiness became aware of itself, producing the first spark of existence.
-That moment of self-recognition was not yet structure, nor movement, but the seed of both.
+In the foundational page When Emptiness First Saw Itself, emptiness became aware of itself, producing the first spark of existence.
+That moment of self-recognition was not yet structure nor movement, but the seed of both.

 Think of it as a candle lit in a dark room.
 The darkness (emptiness) remains the backdrop, but the flame (consciousness) transforms the room into something inhabitable.
 Without the flame, there is only stillness.
 With it, there is experience.